lsst-dm/dmtn-050/index.rst

 The EFD Large File Annex is a set of files pointed to by entries in the other EFD tables.
 These files will be ingested into the Data Backbone under control of the EFD Transformation Service.
-The "pointer" entries must not be published in a Reformatted EFD instance until the files are available locally.
+The "pointer" entries must not be published in a Transformed EFD instance until the files are available locally.

 .. _other-considerations: